Azure/fleet/docs/troubleshooting/README.md

 #### **Investigation Steps:**

-- In the **ClusterResourcePlacement** status section, examine the **placementStatuses** to identify those with the WorkSynchronized status set to **"False"**.
+- In the **ClusterResourcePlacement** status section, examine the **placementStatuses** to identify clusters with the `WorkSynchronized` status set to **"False"**.
-- Locate the corresponding **ClusterResourceBinding** for the identified **ClusterResourcePlacement**.
-This resource should indicate the status of the work, whether it was created or updated.
+- Locate the corresponding **ClusterResourceBinding** for the identified cluster.
+This resource should indicate the status of the `Work`, whether it was created or updated.
-- A common scenario leading to this issue is the user input for the **rollingUpdate** configuration being too strict, especially concerning the rolling update strategy.
-Verify the values for maxUnavailable and maxSurge to ensure they align with your expectations.
+- A common scenario leading to this issue is the user input for the **rollingUpdate** configuration being too strict.
+Verify the values for `maxUnavailable` and `maxSurge` to ensure they align with your expectations.

 #### **Example Scenario:**

 In the following example, an attempt is made to propagate a namespace to three member clusters.
-However, during the initial creation of the **CRP**, the namespace doesn't exist on the hub cluster, and the fleet currently comprises two member clusters named **kind-cluster-1** and **kind-cluster-2**.
+However, during the initial creation of the `ClusterResourcePlacement`, the namespace doesn't exist on the hub cluster, and the fleet currently comprises two member clusters named **kind-cluster-1** and **kind-cluster-2**.

 #### CRP spec:
 ```